ykmnkmi/jinja.dart/README.md

 - The `defined` and `undefined` tests compare values with `null`.
 - The `map` filter also compares values with `null`.
   Use `attribute` for fields and `item` for items.
+- Not yet supported:
-  Support for nested attributes and items is not available.
+  - nested attributes and items
+  - slices and negative indexes
+  - conditional and variable `extends` statement variants
+  - choice, ignore missing and variable `include` statement variants
 - If `Environment({getAttribute})` is not passed, `getItem` will be used.
   This allows you to use `{{ map.key }}` as an expression equivalent to `{{ map['key'] }}`.
 - _work in progress_